About Us

 Sunday Services:

-Normally, our Sunday services are a mix of Family Communion, Parish Communion, Family Parade and an informal Cafe Service.
-All held at 10.30am.
+Sunday Family Communion service isl held at 10.30am.
 We hold separate Children's Groups during most Services.

 Squirrels Heath All Saints Church © 2020